odoo/documentation/ecommerce/shopper_experience/payment.rst

 Other configurations
 ====================

-Odoo can also be used for more advanced payment processes like installment plans (e.g.
+Twenty20 can also be used for more advanced payment processes like installment plans (e.g.
 `Paypal Installment Plans <https://developer.paypal.com/docs/classic/paypal-payments-standard/integration-guide/installment_buttons>`__).